WATechnology STOP Wasting Shielding Gas

 The reason for understanding the 4130 IT diagram, particularly the End Quench Hardenability Test (Called a Jominy Bar, after the inventor, Walter E. Jominy) will become apparent as we present additional information below.

 Many years ago, for a Masters Thesis, I made a Jominy bar from a weld deposited in a steel that had about 105,000 psi yield and about 120,000 psi ultimate strength.
 I also plotted the cooling curves at numerous points along the Jominy Bar.
-(Walter Jominy only sited cooling rates at 1100 deg F, not sufficient for my Professor!
+(No Excel at that time, had to use graph paper!
+Note that Walter Jominy only sited cooling rates at 1100 deg F, not sufficient for my Professor!
 Had to use a fast response Light Beam Visicorder, thermal coupes at 1/8 inch intervals along the bar etc!)
 Calculations were also made defining the cooling rate in welds made in 1 inch thick plate with the submerged arc welding process.
 The accompanying graph was developed from that data.
 The cooling rates for TIG welds made in thin material are also noted on the graph.

 From the IT diagram we can estimate a continuous cooling diagram using a technique suggested by Grange and Kiefer.
-It is shown in green superimposed on the IT diagram.
-Also shown is the cooling rate of the 1/4 inch Jominy point which has a cooling rate of 50 deg F/sec at about 1100 deg F. This is approximately the cooling rate for TIG welds in 0.040 inch material.
-For 1/16 inch thick material the TIG cooling rate would be about 62 deg F/sec.
+It is shown with the green line superimposed on the IT diagram.
+Also shown is the cooling rate for a TIG weld made on 0.040 inch thick material which is about 50 deg F/sec at about 1100 deg F. For 1/16 inch thick material the TIG cooling rate would be about 62 deg F/sec, between the two curves.
+The fast 80 deg/sec cooling rate would occur if small fillets are made on 0.093 inch thick material.
 This information is directly related to the weld heat affected zone (HAZ).
-These cooling rates will produce a significant amount of Martensite in the HAZ.
+These cooling rates can produce some amount of Martensite in the HAZ.
 The structure in the weld metal will depend on the weld rod or wire selected as well as the amount of admixture of 4130.
 For example, very small fillet welds may have mostly melted 4130 in the deposit which can create potential cracking problems.

 The table on the left shows the estimated weld metal structure of: 1) a weld made in 4130 without filler metal (called an autogenous deposit), 2) with 30% ER80S-2 diluted into the 4130 and 3) ER70S-2 rod diluted the same 30% into the 4130.
 The resulting chemistry is a simple ratio of the materials assuming TIG welding with Argon shielding gas and minimum carbon or other element loss.

-A deposit made with ER70S-2 will most likely have a slightly lower tensile strength than Normalized 4130.
-If diluted as noted, probably 85,000 to 90,000 psi versus the 100,000 psi in 4130 depending on how the material was processed.
-This reduced strength may be acceptable if gussets are used or for intersecting tube joints by making the fillet size slightly larger.
+A deposit made with ER70S-2 in 4139 tubing will most likely have a slightly lower tensile strength than Normalized 4130.
+When mixed with the melted 4130, it will probably be 85,000 to 90,000 psi versus the ~95,000 psi in 4130 depending on how the material was processed.
+This joint strength can be increased for intersecting tube joints by making the fillet size slightly larger.

 Consistently following the proper weld procedures and knowing how to check for possible weld problems is of major importance.
 Be sure to employ the skills of a qualified welder who has experience welding this material.
 Also inspection of the final welds by an Certified Welding Inspector (Certified by The American Welding Society) is highly recommended.